-19. Do the courts in your jurisdiction generally give effect to the choice of other laws (in particular, English law) to govern the terms of any agreement entered into by a company incorporated in your jurisdiction?
+14. Do the courts in your jurisdiction generally give effect to the choice of other laws (in particular, English law) to govern the terms of any agreement entered into by a company incorporated in your jurisdiction?

 The courts in the US generally give effect to the choice of law (including English law) that the parties have contractually agreed will govern, provided that such choice of law bears a reasonable relation to the transaction.
-However, such decisions will also depend on various overriding considerations (such as the applicable court determining that it has jurisdiction to resolve the matter at hand or that the application of such choice of foreign law would be not be contrary to public policy).
+However, such decisions will also depend on various overriding considerations (such as the applicable court determining that it has jurisdiction to resolve the matter at hand or that the application of such choice of foreign law would be not be contrary to the public policy of the state in which the US court making such determination sits).

-20. Do the courts in your jurisdiction generally enforce the judgments of courts in other jurisdictions and is your country a member of The Convention on the

-Recognition and Enforcement of Foreign Arbitral Awards?
+15. Do the courts in your jurisdiction generally enforce the judgments of courts in other jurisdictions (in particular, English and US courts) and is your country a member of The Convention on the Recognition and Enforcement of Foreign Arbitral Awards (i.e. the New York Arbitration Convention)?

-Yes, the US is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral awards, which has been incorporated as Chapter 2 of the Federal Arbitration Act, 9 USC. § 200 et seq.
+Yes, the US is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, which has been incorporated as Chapter 2 of the Federal Arbitration Act, 9 USC. § 200 et seq.
 The US is not a party to any treaties for reciprocal recognition of foreign judgments, hence foreign judgments are enforced pursuant to the applicable state statutes, which generally follow the Uniform Foreign Money-Judgments Recognition Act, the Uniform Foreign-Country Money Judgments Recognition Act, or common law principles of international comity.
 Final and binding money judgments that are enforceable in the country where they were rendered are generally enforced.

-21. What (briefly) is the insolvency process in your jurisdiction?
+16. What (briefly) is the insolvency process in your jurisdiction?

 The Bankruptcy Code is the primary corporate insolvency law in the US, which provides alternative regimes for reorganization under chapter 11 or liquidation under chapter 7.
 Each state also has statutes that provide rules for of receivership or assignment for the benefit of creditors, which can vary substantially by state.
 Chapter 11 is a court-supervised process used to restructure a company's debts.
 Generally speaking, the process is designed so that the company continues to operate in the ordinary course, should emerge with a stronger balance sheet, and management and the board remain in control of operations, subject to court oversight and the rights of parties in interest to be heard.
-The company is characterized as a "debtor-in-possession."
+The company is characterized as a "debtor-inpossession."
 The goal of a chapter 11 is for the company to develop a plan of reorganization with major stakeholders to restructure its debts.

-Chapter 7, as opposed to chapter 11, is a court-supervised process used to liquidate a company in an orderly manner.
+Chapter 7, as opposed to chapter 11, is a courtsupervised process used to liquidate a company in an orderly manner.
 A chapter 7 bankruptcy case does not involve the filing of a plan of organization.
-Instead, a bankruptcy trustee marshals and sells the debtor's non-exempt assets and uses the proceeds of such assets to pay holders of claims in accordance with the provisions of the Bankruptcy Code.
+Instead, a bankruptcy trustee marshals and sells the debtor's nonexempt assets and uses the proceeds of such assets to pay holders of claims in accordance with the provisions of the Bankruptcy Code.
 Typically, secured creditors will be paid from the value of their collateral, subject to the potential to surcharge for the costs of preserving and realizing the collateral.

-22. What impact does the insolvency

-process have on the ability of a lender to enforce its rights as a secured party over the security?
+17. What impact does the insolvency process have on the ability of a lender to enforce its rights as a secured party over the security?